giobbu/CUSUM/README.md

 # **Change Point Detection**

-Change point refers to the phenomenon where the statistical properties of a target variable or data distribution change over time.
-Detecting change point is crucial in various domains such as financial markets, healthcare, and online advertising to adapt models and decision-making processes to changing environments.
+A change point refers to a moment in time when the statistical properties of a target variable or data distribution shift.
+Detecting these changes is essential in domains such as finance, energy markets, healthcare, environmental monitoring, industrial processes, and online advertising, where models and decisions must continually adapt to evolving conditions.

-### Example: Monitoring learning model performance
+### Example — Monitoring performance degradation of a learning model in a production setting
 Model drift refers to the degradation of machine learning model performance due to changes in data or in the relationships between input and output variables.

-#### Generate date
+#### Generate data
-Apply data generator to create time-series data with abrupt mean-shift
+Use a data generator to create time-series data that includes an abrupt mean shift.

 ![Image Alt Text](img/monitoring.png)

-#### Simulating streaming data
+#### Simulating Streaming Data
-**Simulate a streaming data scenario by iterating over a sequence of observations.
-During each iteration:**
+**Simulate a streaming scenario by iterating through a sequence of observations.
+At each step:**
-1. Make prediction with recursive-least-squares model
+1. Generate a prediction with recursive least squares (RLS) model.
-2. Retrieve the true value
+2. Retrieve the true observed value.
-3. Update model's parameters
+3. Update the model parameters with the new data instance.
-4. Compute residual
+4. Compute residual.
-5. Use the CUSUM detector on the residuals
+5. Apply the CUSUM detector on the residuals to identify potential change points.

 ![Model Predictions Animation](img/monitoring.gif?raw=true)